Understanding Teacher Gaze Patterns for Robot Learning: Data Collection And Analysis

-The order of the tasks and demonstration types were counterbalanced across users.
+The order of demonstration types were counterbalanced across users.
 We recruited 20 participants (14 males, 6 females): 10 expert users who had operated or worked with a robot arm, and 10 novice users who had no prior experience operating a robot.
-Each participant was allowed one practice round for each demonstration type on the task they were assigned to do first.
-After one round of practicing, participants completed 6 demonstrations (3 KT, 3 video) for the pouring task and 4 demonstrations (2 KT, 2 video) for the placement task.
-All trials of each task and demonstration type pair were completed sequentially, and the order of these pairs was fully counterbalanced across the participant pool.
+Each participant was allowed one practice round for each demonstration type in the order they were assigned the demonstration type.
+After one round of practicing, participants completed 6 demonstrations (3 KT, 3 video) for the pouring task first and then 4 demonstrations (2 KT, 2 video) for the placement task.
 A trial of a video demonstration lasted between 1.5 seconds to about 25 seconds, and a KT demonstration lasted between 2 minutes to 7 minutes.

 Users wore the Tobii Pro Glasses 2 eye tracker and provided demonstrations to our robot which has a 7 degree of freedom (DOF) Kinova arm, and a Kinect sensor mounted on its head.
 The tracker technology ensures automatic compensation for slipping and makes it possible to track eye gaze reliably in dynamic environments.
 It has a simple calibration process in which users stare for a few seconds at the center of a calibration card with concentric circles, provided by the manufacturer.
 The first-person view and corresponding eye tracking data from the glasses (Fig. \ref{fig:keyframes}) are recorded at 50 Hz.
 The data is saved onto a pocket-sized recording unit that allows the participant to move around unrestricted.
 The eye tracker was individually calibrated once at the beginning of the study for each user, and subsequently calibrated in-between demonstrations if there was data loss over the network or the user wanted to take a break.
 For two users the tracker did not calibrate well after multiple trials, hence only a part of the study could be conducted with them.
 Due to noisy observations or loss of data transmission, we eliminated data from such users, which left us with 8 expert and 8 novice users for the pouring task and 9 novice and 7 expert users for the placement task.
 This amounted to a total of $\sim$27 minutes and $\sim$124 minutes of video and KT demonstration data, respectively.